Angelos96gr/sudoku/README.md

-This is an Sudoku webapp.
+This is an online Sudoku.

 The app currently supports the following features: